Gregory Meeks

 Gregory Weldon Meeks (born September 25, 1953) is an American lawyer and politician who has been a U.S. representative from New York since 1998.
 He is a member of the Democratic Party and chaired the House Committee on Foreign Affairs from 2021 to 2023.
 He still sits on the committee as ranking member.
+He is also the chair of the Queens County Democratic Party.
+He will become the dean of New York’s House delegation upon the retirement of Jerry Nadler in 2026.

 In the last Congress, Meeks's district included most of southeastern Queens, including Jamaica, Laurelton, Rosedale, Cambria Heights, Saint Albans, Springfield Gardens, The Rockaways, and the John F. Kennedy International Airport.
-It was made up largely of working-, middle-, and upper-middle-class African-American and West Indian American communities, but also included a small part of Ozone Park and part of Howard Beach known as Old Howard Beach, both of which are predominantly middle-class Italian-American communities.
+It was made up largely of economically diverse African-American and West Indian American communities, but also included a small part of Ozone Park and part of Howard Beach known as Old Howard Beach, both of which are predominantly middle-class Italian-American communities.
 He also represented much of Kew Gardens and northern Richmond Hill, as well as the largely Irish American western part of Rockaway Peninsula.

 Early life, education, and career

-Born in East Harlem, New York City and raised in a housing project, Meeks received his B.A. degree from Adelphi University and his J.D. degree from Howard University School of Law.
+Meeks was born in East Harlem, New York City and raised in a housing project.
+He received his B.A. degree from Adelphi University and his J.D. degree from Howard University School of Law.
 He is a member of Alpha Phi Alpha fraternity.
 He worked as an Assistant District Attorney and for the Special Narcotics Prosecutor for the City of New York before joining the Investigations Commission on official misconduct and organized crime.
 He then was Supervising Judge for the New York State Workers Compensation System.
 Meeks was a member of the New York State Assembly (31st D.) from 1993 to 1998.